Molecular Biology Abschluss: Master

 The Master degree program Molecular Biology is a postgraduate “mono-course” degree consisting of one core subject.
 It requires a successfully completed Bachelor’s degree and awards a total of 90 ECTS credits.
 One ECTS credit point corresponds to approximately 30 hours of study.

 The degree programs at the Faculty of Science generally consist of an in-depth subject with the possible addition of a second elective subject.
 The Master’s degree program Molecular Biology is a “mono-course” and does not include an elective subject.

-Molecular biology is often considered as this century's key science.
 After successfully completing their Master’s degree the graduates are optimally qualified for a doctorate or to follow a profession in the life sciences.
-The subject Molecular biology is of interdisciplinary nature and the career opportunities include activities in the fields of medicine, biotechnology and pharmaceutical industries.
-Practical applications of the subject are found in basic research and increasingly also in business, society and politics.
-Numerous jobs are open within the university, in private industry, government service, schools and organizations, be it as researchers, communicators, teachers or advisors.
+The subject Molecular Biology is of interdisciplinary nature and the career opportunities include activities in the fields of medicine, biotechnology and pharmaceutical industries.
+Practical applications of the subject are found in basic research, but also in business, society and politics.
+Numerous jobs are open within the university, in private industry, government service, schools and organizations, as researchers, communicators, teachers or advisors.